Notes on the Geography of The Eastern United States: Long Island's North Fork

 A surviving potato house: loaded from the top at the back, emptied from the bottom front.
 Nice and cool inside, with potatoes in walk-in bins.

-Bigger than you'd expect: a field not far from Brookhaven National Laboratory and the Naval Weapons Industrial Reserve Plant.
-Not a warm-and-cozy juxtaposition.
+Bigger than I'd have expected and not an entirely happy juxtaposition, considering that we're close to the Brookhaven National Laboratory and the Naval Weapons Industrial Reserve Plant.

-Just in case you're wondering if we're yet within civilization's force field: this was an early Starbucks with a drive-thru, so early that it merited a sign.
+Just in case you're wondering if we're yet within civilization's force field: here's the Starbucks I ever saw with a drive-thru, so novel that it merited a sign.
 We're in Coram, about halfway across the island.
 From here on west, you don't want to know.